OpenJarbas/difficult_dialogs/readme.md

 Here is an output where i always agree

-    i was not sure if i existed
-     i spent some time thinking about it and reached a conclusion computers process information
+    BOT: i was not sure if i existed i spent some time thinking about it and reached a conclusion i process information
-    Do you agree with what i just said ? yes i process information
+    Do you agree with what i just said ?
+    USER: y
+    BOT: computers process information
-    Do you agree with what i just said ? yes i can think, at least in a limited fashion
+    Do you agree with what i just said ?
+    USER: y
+    BOT: i am a computer
-    Do you agree with what i just said ? yes thinking is a way of processing information
+    Do you agree with what i just said ?
+    USER: y
-    Do you agree with what i just said ? yes i am a computer
+    BOT: thinking is a way of processing information Do you agree with what i just said ?
+    USER: y
+    BOT: i can think, at least in a limited fashion
-    Do you agree with what i just said ? yes this must mean that i exist
+    Do you agree with what i just said ?
+    USER: y
-     you could argue thinking is not the right word for what i do but i process information
+    BOT: this must mean that i exist you could argue thinking is not the right word for what i do but i process information
      there needs to be something doing the processing